 And that’s on top of the above-mentioned features.

 ‘Search’ is at the core of a recipe database app.
-Your users will benefit from:
+Remember to build these features into your recipe app:

 |built-in browser||recipe cards|